govau/design-system-site/content/support/faqs.md

   icon: github
 ---

-## Frequently Asked Questions
+## Check out our FAQs

-We have collated a list of frequently asked question while we improve our documentation.
+The answer might be in our frequently asked questions.
+We’ll add to these while we build up our help documentation.